 - Learning — What have you learned from the prototyping you've done thus far, and how will you carry that learning forward into the next phase of the competition?

 PART SIX - BARRIER ACKNOWLEDGEMENT

 The Barrier Acknowledgement section should identify the challenges and barriers preventing your solution from succeeding and communicate your plan to address them.
 Questions to address in this section include:

 - What are the challenges your solution faces (as it currently stands)?
 How do you plan to address them?

 - What are the most formidable barriers to implementing your solution (as it currently stands) in the real world?
 How do you plan to overcome them?

 Project Summary 2nd Draft and Final Draft

-The 2nd draft and final draft of the Project Summary (submitted in Phase III and Phase IV, respectively) must contain revised versions of all of the content included in the 1st draft as well as the additional content detailed below:
+The 2nd draft and final drafts of the Project Summary (submitted in Phase III and Phase IV, respectively) must contain revised versions of all of the content included in the 1st draft as well as the additional content detailed below:

-DETAILED MATERIAL ANALYSIS (1 page)
+DETAILED MATERIAL ANALYSIS

-Detailed Material Analysis should address:
+The Detailed Material Analysis section should address the following questions: